kidder514/justJoking/README.md

 ## Main tasks

 ### to be added
-- add version display in setting page.
+- recheck the version check feature, because on production, it display update pop up all the time.
 - facebook large ad
 - use google ad as fallback
+- auto load bottom
 - likes button too slow
 - after adding comment, it might take a while to show up
 - comment order by likes